RafaelVias/discharge-stage-data/docs/citation.md

 ## Data Sources

 - Iceland:
-  - Source: Icelandic Meteorological Office
+  - Source: Icelandic Meteorological Office (IMO)
   - Note: This data was provided directly by the institution and is not otherwise publicly available.

 - Sweden: